metskem/zaptecbot/README.md

 sa - (Schedule Add) HH:mm n - Add a schedule, H=Hours, m=minutes, n=duration in hours.
 When the given time is before current time, we add one day (assuming you wanted that time for tomorrow) sd - (Schedule Delete) HH:mm n - Delete a schedule, H=Hours, m=minutes, n=duration in hours.
 ```

-## TODO
-* How to authenticate (give it some authorized telegram accountids in an envvar?)
-* Do we want to persist schedules, so they survive a bot restart?
-* Should the bot notify when a schedule starts/stops?
-(I think it will then need some data to persist, like the subscriber chatid's)
-* When adding a schedule, it should check for overlap with existing schedules.